GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Experimental Results

-\textbf{GREAT Score implementation.} The implementation follows Algorithm \ref{algo_GREAT} with a sigmoid/softmax function applied to the logits of the CIFAR-10/ImageNet classifier under evaluation to ensure the model output of each dimension is within $[0,1]$, as implied by Theorem \ref{thm_glo_guarantee}.
-Since there are 1000 classes for ImageNet-1K, applying sigmoid will make the robustness score function in \eqref{eqn_local_g} degenerate.
-So we use softmax instead.
+\textbf{GREAT Score implementation.} The implementation follows Algorithm \ref{algo_GREAT} in Appendix \ref{algo_appendix} with a sigmoid/softmax function on the logits of the CIFAR-10/ImageNet classifier to ensure the model output of each dimension is within $[0,1]$, as implied by Theorem \ref{thm_glo_guarantee}.
+As ImageNet-1K has 1000 classes, applying sigmoid will make the robustness score function in \eqref{eqn_local_g} degenerate.
+We use softmax instead.
 500 samples drawn from a generative model were used for computing GREAT Score.

 \textbf{Comparative methods.} We compare the effectiveness of GREAT Score in two objectives: robustness ranking (global robustness) and per-sample perturbation.
 For the former, we compare the RA reported in RobustBench on the test dataset (named RobustBench Accuracy) as well as the RA of Auto-Attack on the generated data samples (named AutoAttack Accuracy).
 For the latter, we report the RA of Auto-Attack in $\mathcal{L}_2$-norm with a fixed perturbation level of 0.5.